MeSoftHorny/WTRTI/docs/docs/features.md

 By default, all indicators have the same color scheme (All).
 ![#](images/wtrti_color_scheme_all.png)

-You can change the color for every part of a indicator: Name, Value, Units.
+You can change the color for every part of an indicator: Name, Value, Units.
-If you want set up colors for a specific indicator, enable the **Separate** Color scheme, then you can change the colors in the indicators settings.
+If you want to set up colors for a specific indicator, enable the **Separate** Color scheme, then you can change the colors in the indicators settings.
 ![#](images/wtrti_color_scheme_separate.png)
 ![#](images/wtrti_indic_colors.png)